50 Habits Healthy Families Always Have

 They support each other in their health goals

 “Healthy families respect individual family member’s approaches to getting and staying healthy, even if it is not what the other family members have to do or choose to do.
 For example, one person might follow a specific diet or exercise routine.
 The whole family doesn’t have to do this but the rest of the family should support them in their efforts and not sabotage their diet and exercise goals.” —Lisa Hugh, RD, dietitian based in Maryland.
-Learn the 13 smart and sensitive ways to talk to kids about weight.
+Healthy habits include helping your family members achieve their best without making them feel bad.
+To encourage healthy habits, learn the 13 smart and sensitive ways to talk to kids about weight.

 They know their family health history